-And it’s not just new mums or mums-to-be who can feel anxious and apprehensive.
-Welcoming a new member of the family can also be a complicated time for fathers and partners, who may worry about being a good father and partner, how a baby will affect their lifestyle, or how they will deal with the added responsibilities.
+It’s not just new mums or mums-to-be who can feel anxious and apprehensive.
+Welcoming a new member of the family can also be a complicated time for fathers and partners, who may worry about being a good partner and parent, how a baby will affect their lifestyle, or how they will deal with the added responsibilities.

 Symptoms of perinatal depression and anxiety

 If you’re worried about how you or your partner are feeling, here are some signs and symptoms to look out for:

 - panic attacks – a racing heart, palpitations, shortness of breath, shaking or feeling physically ‘detached’ from your surroundings

 - persistent, generalised worry, often focused on health concerns

 - obsessive or compulsive behaviour